awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-For more information about allowing access to AWS KMS keys, see [ Allowing external AWS Accounts to access an AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-external-accounts) in the *AWS KMS developer guide*\.
+For more information about allowing access to AWS KMS keys, see [ Allowing external AWS accounts to access an AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-external-accounts) in the *AWS KMS developer guide*\.

 ## Allow users to view their own permissions<a name="security_iam_id-based-policy-examples-view-own-permissions"></a>